Dump-Log/depcheck/ReadMe.md

 # DepCheck

-Supply chain risk scanner for Python projects.
+A Web based supply chain risk scanner for Python projects.
 Detects typosquatted dependencies and audits for known vulnerabilities across the full transitive dependency tree.

 ## What it does